schuyberg/vzr-stage/README.md

 # vzr-stage

-A music visualization suite.
+A live music visualization suite built with Vue and VZR.

-in progress.. docs and a 'standalone' version of vzr code coming soon.
+Better docs and a 'standalone' version of VZR coming soon...

-if you're keen, the following should get you started...
+For now, you can get up and running with:

         npm install
         npm run dev

+More on using VZR [here]('/vzr/README.md')